samiralam/rules-compendium/docs/phb/3-character-classes/paladin.md

 *Strive for the Heights of Heroism*

 Paladins who take the Oath of Glory believe they and their companions are destined to achieve glory through deeds of heroism.
-They train diligently and encourage their companions, so they’re all ready when destiny calls.
+They train diligently and encourage their companions, so they're all ready when destiny calls.

 These paladins share the following tenets: